Generative Predictive Control: Flow Matching Policies for Dynamic and Difficult-to-Demonstrate Tasks: Generative Predictive Control

-To further improve training efficiency, we weigh data points according to cosine similarity with $\bar{U}_k - \bar{U}_{k-1}$.
-This puts greater emphasis on samples similar to $\bar{U}_{k-1}$, as illustrated by the shading in Fig.~\ref{fig:hero}.
-Further details can be found in Appendix~\ref{apx:cosine_similarity}.
+where $(\bar{U}_k, x_k)$ are data points generated by the SPC controller, $U_0 \sim \mathcal{N}(0, I)$ is a sample from the proposal distribution, and $t \sim \mathcal{U}(0, 1)$ is sampled along the path\footnote{To further improve training efficiency, we weigh data points according to cosine similarity with $\bar{U}_k - \bar{U}_{k-1}$.
+This puts greater emphasis on samples similar to $\bar{U}_{k-1}$, as illustrated by the shading in Fig.~\ref{fig:hero}.}.

-However, \textbf{directly training a generative model on SPC data is not particularly effective}, as the training targets are very noisy \citep{zhu2024should}.
-To avoid this issue, GPC performs several cycles of SPC simulation and model fitting.
-This is illustrated in Fig.~\ref{fig:hero} and outlined in Algorithm~\ref{alg:gpc}.
-In each cycle, samples from the partially-trained flow matching policy are used to bootstrap SPC, providing an improved sampling distribution and thus better training data for the next model fitting step.
+However, \textbf{directly training a generative model on SPC data is not particularly effective}, as the training targets are very noisy \cite{zhu2024should}.
+To avoid this issue, GPC performs several cycles of SPC simulation and model fitting, as illustrated in Fig.~\ref{fig:hero} and outlined in Algorithm~\ref{alg:gpc}.
+In each cycle, samples from the partially-trained flow matching policy bootstrap SPC, providing an improved sampling distribution and thus better training data for the next model fitting step.

-We first sample initial states $x_0^{(j)}$ from initial conditions $\mathcal{X}_0$ for $N_E$ parallel simulation environments.
-We then proceed to perform SPC in each environment, with $N_S$ of the samples coming from the typical Gaussian proposal distribution (line \ref{ae:spc_samples}) and the remaining samples from the flow matching policy (line \ref{ae:flow_samples}).
+We first sample initial states $x_0^{(j)}$ from initial conditions $\mathcal{X}_0$ for $N_E$ parallel simulations.
+We then perform SPC in each environment, with $N_S$ samples coming from the Gaussian proposal distribution (line \ref{ae:spc_samples}) and the remaining samples from the flow matching policy (line \ref{ae:flow_samples}).
 The policy samples help improve performance, while the Gaussian samples prevent distribution collapse.
-After collecting a dataset of states $x_k^{(j)}$ and action sequences $U_k^{(j)}$, we fit the flow matching model (line \ref{ae:flow}).
-The expectation in this case is over flow timesteps $t \in \mathcal{U}(0, 1)$, initial samples $U_0 \sim \mathcal{N}(0, I)$, parallel environments $j = 1,\dots, N_E$, and simulation steps $k = 1, \dots, K$.
+After collecting a set of states $x_k^{(j)}$ and action sequences $U_k^{(j)}$, we fit the flow matching model (line \ref{ae:flow}).
+The expectation is taken over flow timesteps $t \in \mathcal{U}(0, 1)$, initial samples $U_0 \sim \mathcal{N}(0, I)$, parallel environments $j = 1,\dots, N_E$, and simulation steps $k = 1, \dots, K$.

 \textbf{GPC benefits from parallelism} throughout Algorithm~\ref{alg:gpc}.
 In addition to parallel rollouts in the SPC update step (line \ref{ae:rollouts}), we parallelize over simulation environments (line \ref{ae:envs}) and in the model training step (line \ref{ae:flow}).
-Our implementation leverages the vectorization and parallelization tools in JAX \citep{jax2018github} together with the massively parallel robotics simulation made possible by MuJoCo MJX \citep{mjx}.
+Our implementation leverages the vectorization and parallelization tools in JAX \cite{jax2018github} together with the massively parallel robotics simulation made possible by MuJoCo MJX \cite{mjx}.